 An increasing number of homeowners are choosing to use sheds on their properties.
-While the traditional reason would be to provide extra storage space, sheds can be used for a variety of other things.
+While the traditional reason was to provide extra storage space, nowadays, sheds can be used for a variety of other things.

-A common question for many potential shed builders is whether they’ll be liable for additional property taxes.
-There’s no simple answer to this question, but this post should put the record straight.
+A common question for many potential shed builders is whether they'll be liable for additional property taxes if they build their own shed.
+There's no simple answer to this question, but this post should put the record straight.

 Do You Have to Pay Property Taxes on a Shed?

-In general, a shed is not taxable, particularly if it’s being used solely for extra storage space.
-However, it’s not quite as clear-cut as that.
+In general, a shed used as a storage building is not considered for real estate tax purposes, especially if used solely for extra storage space.
+However, it's not quite as clear-cut as that.

-To begin with, it kind of depends on where you live and the different state tax laws.
+To begin with, it depends on where you live and the different state tax laws.

 Certain factors will determine whether you must pay property taxes on your shed.
 For example, it will usually be taxable if placed on a permanent foundation, such as poured concrete.

-If you’re connecting your shed to electric or water services, it will most probably be assessed for property tax purposes.
+If your shed is connected to electric or water services, it will most probably be assessed for property tax purposes.

 Portable sheds, on the other hand, are not typically considered real estate.
-This type of storage space is classified as personal property and are not likely to be taxable.
+This type of storage space is classified as personal property and is unlikely to be taxable.

 What are the Various Factors That Determine if Your Shed is Taxable?

-Real estate taxes, or property taxes as they are also known, are something you can’t get away from.
+Real estate taxes, or property taxes as they are also known, are something you can't get away from.
 However, they only apply to properties that qualify as liveable spaces or real estate.
-They also have to be considered ad valorem or assessed according to the value of the property.
+They also have to be considered ad valorem or assessed according to the property's value.

-A variety of factors have to be taken into consideration when determining whether your shed will be taxable.
+A variety of factors are taken into consideration when determining whether your shed will be taxable.
 They include the following:

-In some locations, if a shed has a permanent foundation, it is considered taxable.
+In some locations, a shed with a permanent foundation is considered taxable.
 A permanent foundation has to be something physical that prevents the shed from being moved.
 For example, it might be a concrete slab.

 A shed is not considered permanent if it is held in place by weight alone.
 There has to be some substantial connection that stops the shed from being moved.